ypid/ansible-paedml_linux/docs/cheat-sheet.rst

 .. include:: includes/all.rst

 Author‘s cheat cheat for setting up `paedML Linux`_ which you might find useful.
-This can also be considered to be a TODO list of things which can potentially be automated :)
+This can also be considered a TODO list of things which can potentially be automated :)

 Things to clarify with customer